The Global Critical Care Program strives to strengthen care for critically ill children with cancer everywhere.

 Children with cancer and other catastrophic diseases frequently develop acute, critical complications.
 One in every three or four patients with cancer will require pediatric intensive care unit (PICU) care at least once during their cancer treatment.
 Unfortunately, these patients also have a higher risk of death during critical illnesses.
 This risk is especially true in settings with limited resources.

-Aligned with the St. Jude Global mission and with more than 1,160 collaborators from 65 countries, the Global Critical Care Program aims to strengthen hospital care for critically ill children with cancer and other catastrophic diseases, focusing on four pillars of work:
+Aligned with the St. Jude Global mission and with more than 1,200 collaborators from 79 countries, the Global Critical Care Program aims to strengthen hospital care for critically ill children with cancer and other catastrophic diseases through its work in five focus areas:

-The program's multidisciplinary, evidence-based interventions are designed to improve the quality of care for critically ill children with cancer.
-Currently, our efforts include the multicenter Pediatric Early Warning System (PEWS) program and its sibling program, the PEWS Adaptation to Support Hospitals in Africa/Asia (PASHA), which are dedicated to supporting participating hospitals in implementing and sustaining a system that promotes the early identification of clinical deterioration in hospitalized children, thus increasing the window for treatment and patients’ chances of recovery.
+The Global Critical Care Program's evidence-based interventions are designed to improve the quality of care for critically ill children with cancer.
+Currently, key efforts include the multicenter Pediatric Early Warning System (PEWS) program and its sibling program, the PEWS Adaptation to Support Hospitals in the Alliance (PASHA), which are dedicated to supporting participating hospitals in implementing and sustaining a system that promotes the early identification of clinical deterioration in hospitalized children, thus increasing the window for treatment and patients’ chances of recovery.

 To improve health care providers’ knowledge about the care of critically ill children with cancer, the Global Critical Care Program works with experts in the field to develop curricula, workshops and training materials on pediatric onco-critical care.
 These efforts include: